AHA-byte/gittest/README.md

 Git basics, make your own brach and push via vscode or any other IDE.
-Dont forget to accept collab req
+Dont forget to accept collab request
+Dont